plone/plone.restapi/docs/source/crud.rst

       requests.post('http://localhost:8080/Plone/folder', auth=('admin', 'admin'), headers={'Accept': 'application/json'}, params={'@type': 'Document'})

-By setting the 'Accept' header, we tell the server that we would like to recieve the response in the 'application/json' representation format.
+By setting the 'Accept' header, we tell the server that we would like to receive the response in the 'application/json' representation format.

 The 'Content-Type' header indicates that the body uses the 'application/json' format.

-The request body contains the necessary information that is needed to create a document (the type and the title).
+The request body contains the minimal necessary information needed to create a document (the type and the title).
+You could set other properties, like "description" here as well.

 Successful Response (201 Created)